 Challenges facing community pharmacies

-Once a prescription reaches a pharmacy, dispensing the correct medication in the desired dose, in a consistent formulation and in sufficient quantity is the desired goal.
-There are often complexities to overcome such as avoiding formulations that expose young children to excessive or unsuitable excipients (e.g. Propylene glycol in amiloride, ethanol in phenobarbitone), or arranging supplies for children who refuse any change in flavour or texture of their medicine.(23) Community pharmacies may be contracted to limited suppliers particularly for unlicensed medicines preventing them from procuring certain makes or strengths of medicines after discharge from hospital.
+Once a prescription reaches a pharmacy, there are still be complexities to be overcome such as avoiding formulations that expose young children to excessive or unsuitable excipients (e.g. Propylene glycol in amiloride, ethanol in phenobarbitone), or arranging supplies for children who refuse any change in flavour or texture of their medicine.(23) Community pharmacies may be contracted to limited suppliers, particularly for unlicensed medicines, preventing them from procuring certain makes or strengths of medicines after discharge from hospital.
 Parents are familiar with the volume of liquid medication their child has first been dispensed with and will not expect the concentration to change when repeats are obtained which can inadvertently result in under- or overdosing.(1, 24) For this reason, the Neonatal and Paediatric Pharmacists Group (NPPG) and the Royal College of Paediatrics and Child Health (RCPCH) have produced joint consensus recommended concentrations for common unlicenced medicines.(25)

 Rarely used medicines pose additional challenges.
 In one survey only 40% of community pharmacists had dispensed an off-label prescription in the previous month.(26) Drug supply chains are global, long, and complex.
 Supply can be precarious, and prices can fluctuate.
 Specialist paediatric pharmacist knowledge and networks can ameliorate these challenges, but many community pharmacies do not have easy access to such specialists.
 In Autumn 2021 levamisole, used to prevent frequently relapsing nephrotic syndrome, suddenly became unavailable to the main UK importer; pharmacists from children’s hospitals rapidly communicated and shared limited stocks until new imports arrived in the UK.
 Rather than a seamless national health service where problems are tackled behind the scenes, often families are left desperate without supplies and left to contact specialist hospital teams to resolve themselves.(1)